HemSarz/Terraform-AzureDevOps-3StagePipeline/README.md

 2. Delete the `Azure Resource Group` and all resources provisioned within it.
 3. Delete the `Azure AD application` & `Service Principal`
 4. Delete Azure DevOps `Project`  including: `service connection`, `variable group`, `repo` and `pipelines`.

+##### Acknowledgement

+The pipeline yml is based on a template created by [Arindam Mitra](https://dev.to/arindam0310018).
+The original template can be found [here](https://dev.to/arindam0310018/terraform-plan-in-devops-gui-52fp).